Flux induced re-entrant dynamics in the quantum walk of interacting bosons: Results

-From the insights obtained from the above analysis, we can now understand the re-entrant behaviour in the dynamics as a function of $\phi$ in the regime of strong interaction as already depicted in Fig.~\ref{fig:velocity}(a).
-In this regime, when a small flux is introduced into the system, there is a finite probability of rung-pair breaking due to the onset of the chiral dynamics~\cite{Tai2017} and therefore both rung-pair and independent particle QW is expected.
-This feature can be seen as the finite elements in the time-evolved correlation matrix $\Gamma_{ij}$ away from the main diagonal along with the contribution from the rung-pair dynamics as shown in Fig.~\ref{fig:corr_U_20}(b) for $U=20$ and $\phi=\pi/4$ (see Fig.~\ref{fig:corr_U_20}(a) for comparison).
-As a result of this contribution from the independent particle QW, the radial-velocity increases as a function of $\phi$ in the weak flux regime (see Fig.~\ref{fig:velocity}(a) for $U=20$).
-However, with further increase in $\phi$ the independent particle QW gets affected due to the band-flattening~\cite{Tokuno_2014,Paredes_2014,Rashi_2017} and the overall radial-velocity decreases - a situation similar to the case of $U=0$ as depicted in Fig.~\ref{fig:velocity}(a).
-Note that at $\phi\sim 0.75$, the radial velocity reaches a minimum where it is smaller than the $V$ at $\phi=0$.
-This reduction in velocity can be inferred from the behaviour of $\Gamma_{ij}$ shown in Fig.~\ref{fig:corr_U_20}(c) and Fig.~\ref{fig:corr_U_20}(d) for $\phi=\pi/2$ and $\phi=3\pi/4$ respectively where the elements far from the diagonal become smaller and smaller with the flux strength.
+From the insights obtained from the above analysis, we can now understand the re-entrant behaviour in $V$ as a function of $\phi$ in the regime of strong interaction as already depicted in Fig.~\ref{fig:velocity}(a).
+In this regime, when a small flux is introduced into the system, there is a finite probability of rung-pair breaking due to the onset of the chiral dynamics~\cite{Tai_2017} and therefore both rung-pair and independent particle QW is expected.
+This can be seen as the finite elements in the time-evolved correlation matrix $\Gamma_{i,j}$ away from the main diagonal along with the contribution from the rung-pair dynamics as shown in Fig.~\ref{fig:corr_U_20}(b) for $U=20$ and $\phi=\pi/4$ (see Fig.~\ref{fig:corr_U_20}(a) for comparison).
+As a result of this contribution from the independent particle QW, $V$ increases as a function of $\phi$ in the weak flux regime (see Fig.~\ref{fig:velocity}(a) for $U=20$).
+However, with further increase in $\phi$ the independent particle QW gets affected due to the band-flattening~\cite{Tokuno_2014,Paredes_2014,oktel2015,Rashi_2017} and $V$ decreases - a situation similar to the case of $U=0$ as depicted in Fig.~\ref{fig:velocity}(a).
+Note that at $\phi/\pi\sim 0.75$, $V$ reaches a minimum where it is smaller than the value at $\phi=0$.
+This reduction in velocity can be inferred from the behaviour of $\Gamma_{i,j}$ shown in Fig.~\ref{fig:corr_U_20}(c) and Fig.~\ref{fig:corr_U_20}(d) for $\phi=\pi/2$ and $\phi=3\pi/4$ respectively where the elements far from the diagonal become smaller and smaller with $\phi$.
 Interestingly, further increase in $\phi$ favours the formation of the rung-pair again as can be seen from Fig.~\ref{fig:corr_U_20}(e) for $\phi=\pi$.
-This time the contributions from the free particle dynamics is suppressed and we see an increase in the nearest neighbour correlation matrix elements along the diagonal indicating a strong rung-pair dynamics again.
-This feature reveals that the higher values of $\phi$ favours the formation of rung-pair state in the regime of strong interaction.
-As a result of this the radial velocity increases again leading to the re-entrant behaviour (see Fig.~\ref{fig:velocity}(a) for $U=20$).
-The increased probability of the rung-pair state can be attributed to the formation of closely spaced vortices in the ladder~\cite{Atala2014} in the limit of strong flux due to which the probability of finding a boson pair delocalized on the rungs increases.
-Note that due to the closely spaced vortices in the system, we expect finite correlations along the rungs and also along the diagonals of the plaquettes which are indicated by the finite elements in the correlation matrix as shown in Fig.~\ref{fig:corr_U_20}(e) for $\phi=\pi$ and this feature is absent in Fig.~\ref{fig:corr_U_20}(a) for $\phi=0$.
+This time the contributions from the free particle dynamics is suppressed and we see an increase in the nearest neighbour elements along the diagonal of the correlation matrix indicating a strong rung-pair dynamics again.
+This feature reveals that the higher values of $\phi$ favour the formation of rung-pair state in the regime of strong interaction and strong rung-to-leg hopping ratio.
+As a result of this $V$ increases again leading to the re-entrant behaviour ( Fig.~\ref{fig:velocity}(a) for $U=20$).
+The increased probability of the rung-pair state formation can be attributed to the formation of closely spaced vortices in the ladder~\cite{dhar2012,Sebastian2015} in the limit of strong flux due to which the probability of finding a boson pair delocalized on the rungs increases.
+Note that due to the closely spaced vortices in the system, we expect finite correlations along the rungs and also along the diagonals of the plaquettes which are shown in Fig.~\ref{fig:corr_U_20}(e) for $\phi=\pi$ and this feature is absent in Fig.~\ref{fig:corr_U_20}(a) for $\phi=0$.
 It is to be noted that this re-entrant dynamics in the strong interaction limit is possible only when $K\gtrsim 2J$ at which the band corresponding to the rung-pair state starts to separate from the scattering bands (not shown) - a condition favourable for the rung-pair formation.